Kidnapping by Indians

-Kidnapping by Indians is a 1899 British silent short Western film, made by the Mitchell and Kenyon film company, shot in Blackburn, England.
+Kidnapping by Indians is an 1899 British short silent Western film, made by the Mitchell and Kenyon film company, shot in Blackburn, England.
 It is believed to be the first dramatic film in the Western genre, pre-dating Edwin S. Porter's The Great Train Robbery by four years.

 Background

-According to Jamie Holman, a local researcher, James Kenyon of Mitchell & Kenyon met some Americans in Blackburn when he was a boy.
+According to Jamie Holman, local researcher James Kenyon of Mitchell & Kenyon met some Americans in Blackburn when he was a boy.
 This sparked his interest in the "Wild West" and ultimately led to the production of this film.
 The British Film Institute (BFI) questions the ethnicity of the costumes used but Holman has maintained that they are authentic as tomahawks, head-dress and other Western stereotypes are in evidence.
 Holman says many cotton workers from Blackburn went to America after the American Civil War and brought back stories of the wild frontier which whetted local interest.
 He says: "Mitchell and Kenyon would have been aware of the appetite for the Wild West at the time".
 The film was shot in the countryside near Blackburn and used local actors.

 According to Bryony Dixon, a curator at the BFI, Kidnapping By Indians is a significant film in the Western genre.
 The storyline of a white girl being kidnapped by Indians is in The Last of the Mohicans and many Wild West productions such as The Searchers.
 Ms Dixon admits the film lacks some of the usual Western elements, but then again, so does The Great Train Robbery.